 A clue on exoplanet atmospheres

 Understanding the properties of the clouds on Kepler-7b, such as their mineral composition and average particle size, tells us a lot about the underlying physical nature of the planet’s atmosphere, says team member Nikole Lewis, a postdoc in EAPS.
-What’s more, the method could be used to study the properties of clouds on different types of planet, Lewis says: “It’s one of the few methods out there that can help you determine if a planet even has an atmosphere, for example.”
+What’s more, the method could be used to study the properties of clouds on different types of planets, Lewis says: “It’s one of the few methods out there that can help you determine if a planet even has an atmosphere, for example.”

 A planet’s cloud coverage and composition also has a significant impact on how much of the energy from its star it will reflect, which in turn affects its climate and ultimately its habitability, Lewis says.
 “So right now we are looking at these big gas-giant planets because they give us a stronger signal,” she says.
 “But the same methodology could be applied to smaller planets, to help us determine if a planet is habitable or not.”